 Each fortnight in PASS IT ON I list publishing opportunities that are ongoing, that is, there are no deadlines.
 Rather than fill the ezine each week with the same listings I thought it might be practical to add them to a list here.
 I will continue to add new findings to the ezine each week but will then transfer them over to this page.
 Hoping that you will find this useful.

-For opportunities with deadlines you might like to consider subscribing to PASS IT ON – click the link above to find out how.
+For publishing opportunities and competitions with deadlines you might like to consider subscribing to PASS IT ON – click the link to find out how.

 Added 27th July 2020